chriswfoster/TodaysDate/README.md

 I opened my terminal to code on Sat Feb 24 18:19:22 CST 2018

 I opened my terminal to code on Sat Feb 24 19:01:40 CST 2018

+I opened my terminal to code on Sat Feb 24 19:01:56 CST 2018